Noob-2-pro/slot_schedular_flutter/README.md

 # time_slot_maker

-A new Flutter project.

-An app module to schedule slots and book slots for appointment booking feature
+An app module to schedule slots and book slots for appointment booking feature.

 ## Getting Started